TBD54566975/web5-js/.changeset/tricky-rockets-attend.md

 "@web5/api": patch
 ---

-Updated all packages to use ESLint v9
+Updated dependencies of all tbDEX related packages